 - Batch: Batch is a perfect place to chill and eat sweet and savory kolache if you want a slow start to your day.
+You can also just walk up the counter, snag some kolache and go!
 They have a beer garden-type patio in the back, perfect for sitting and chilling.

 A lot of restaurants in Austin are serving up some delicious coffee.
 These are a few of the coffee shops that I love and think would make perfect caffeine pit-stops for those visiting!

 - Summer Moon: While they don’t have any downtown locations, they do have one in north Austin, one in south Austin, and one one the far west side.
 If you’re as far north as Cedar Park, they have two locations up there!
 They’re my favorite chain coffee shop in Austin, for sure.
 They use “moon milk” to sweeten their drinks, which is a kind of sweet cream.
 I usually get a Quarter Moon, which is 1/4 moon milk, 3/4 half and half.
 It adds the perfect amount of flavor and sweetness.